Showing posts with label Society. Show all posts

 Diversity of traits: Random fluctuations, like mutation during cell replication, guarantee that traits among a population competing for resources will differ.

 Relative efficiency of traits: Differing traits will vary in their ability in procuring resources.
 One could be a devil’s advocate and ask why it cannot be otherwise?
-Well, you can advocate that, but it is not going to happen on its own and has to be forced.
+Well, you can advocate that, but it is not going to happen on its own and has to be externally forced.

 Time: The universe has plenty of that at its disposal.